Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ```

-Also the *Authentication* module allows you to bind your custom handler on the `successSocketLogin` event.
-Add:
+Also, the `Authentication` module allows subsribing to `successSocketLogin` event:

 ```js
 socketAuth.on('successSocketLogin', function (user, handshake) {